Asymptotic Analysis for Optimal Dividends in a Dual Risk Model: Model Setup

 In general, the optimal value $V(x)$ has no closed-form formulas.
-But in some special cases, e.g. when $Y_{i}$ are exponentially distributed, the optimal value $V(x)$ and the optimal barrier $b$ can be computed explicitly, see e.g. Avanzi et al. \cite{Avanzi}.
-From Avanzi et al. \cite{Avanzi} et al., when $p(y)=\nu e^{-\nu y}$, we have
+But in some special cases, e.g., when $Y_{i}$ are exponentially distributed, the optimal value $V(x)$ and the optimal barrier $b$ can be computed explicitly, see, e.g., \citet{Avanzi}.
+From \citet{Avanzi} et al., when $p(y)=\nu e^{-\nu y}$, we have

 where $r,s$ are the solutions of

 and the optimal $b$ is given by

 Without loss of generality, we can assume that $s>r$ and therefore from \eqref{quadratic_r_s}, we have